General Principles of Secondary Active Transporter Function: Transporters as gated pores

+The presence of three gates naively predicts the existence of $2^{3}-1 = 7$ distinct conformations (discounting variations due to bound substrate and ions and the leak state).
+In the following we will discuss in how far Mhp1 follows this prediction and how additional considerations about coupling between gates reduce the number of distinct states.

-As an example of a transporter that can be described with three gates we look at Mhp1 again.
-The crystallographic structures in Figure~\ref{fig:mhp1states} show an occluded state \citep{Weyand:2008gd, Simmons:2014pt} in addition to the outward \citep{Weyand:2008gd} and inward facing states \citep{Shimamura:2010uq} that are necessary for alternating access.
+The crystallographic structures of Mhp1 in Figure~\ref{fig:mhp1states} show an occluded state \citep{Weyand:2008gd, Simmons:2014pt} in addition to the outward \citep{Weyand:2008gd} and inward facing states \citep{Shimamura:2010uq} that are necessary for alternating access.
 Given the definition of the three gates (see Figure~\ref{fig:mhp1gates}), the crystallographic occluded structure is in an outward-facing occluded conformation because the thick gate is closed (outward facing) and both thin gates are also closed.
-MD simulations had shown that the thin gates could change conformations on the 100-ns time scale \citep{Shimamura:2010uq}.
+MD simulations had shown that the thin gates could change conformations on the 100-ns timescale \citep{Shimamura:2010uq}.
 A detailed analysis of the simulations in terms of the gate distances (Figure~\ref{fig:mhp1iOCC}A) showed that the EC gate was mobile when the thick gate was closed (outward facing conformation) and the simulations sampled both outward open and outward occluded conformations.
 The IC thin gate remained locked, though.
 Conversely, once the thick gate was open (inward facing conformation), the EC gate was locked and the IC gate could sample open and closed conformations.
 The dynamic behavior of the thin gates reflects the two-fold symmetry that is imposed by the inverted repeat symmetry (Figure~\ref{fig:invertedrepeats}B).
 Using site-directed spin labeling and DEER spectroscopy, \citet{Kazmier:2014uq} showed that the IC gate formed by TM5 undergoes motions between open and closed conformations, in agreement with the computational results.